 Almost every business has some level of regulations to comply with.
 If your business depends on tech in any way - and we all do - you're probably subject to regulatory compliance issues.

 Meeting the requirements of regulatory compliance is necessary for keeping your data safe.
-Additionally, it's a legal requirement in many industries, especially when you're bidding for government contracts or you hold particularly sensitive information about customers and clients.
+Additionally, it's a legal requirement in many industries, especially when you're bidding for government contracts or you're a legal firm holding particularly sensitive information about customers and clients.

 As you may have guessed, remaining compliant can soon become a big task when you're trying to do it on your own.
 When that's the case, you might want to look into IT consultants who can provide a detailed and thorough risk assessment to make sure you are compliant.